 I hope you enjoy my chai/chaya recipe.
+If you need a dairy-free chaya recipe, click here!
 If you do decide to make it, here are some great tea time snack options for you: Ethakka Appam (Banana Fritters), Kerala Vattayappam, Indian-Inspired Banana Bread, or my Salted Chai Donuts with Spiced Coconut Cream Drizzle.

 Tag me on instagram @thefamiliarkitchen if you decide to make this recipe!